-Come and discover Europe’s oldest roots in the ‘Eternal City’ of Rome!
-This two week course will bring you to the heart of Rome, where you will learn about the political, social and religious history behind the Roman Empire, the Middle Ages and the birth of the Renaissance and Baroque.
-You will study the astonishing Italian accomplishments of the Ancient to early modern era.
-Furthermore, you will visit many of the beautiful ancient sites in the city!
+Although this course will be offered in an online format, we will bring you to the heart of Rome during this course, where you will learn about the political, social and religious history behind the Roman Empire, the Middle Ages and the birth of the Renaissance and Baroque.
+You will study the astonishing Italian accomplishments from the ancient to the early modern era.

 Beautiful Rome was and is, in various ways, the ancestor of modern Europe: capital of the glorious Roman Empire, Rome rebuilt itself towards the end of the Middle Ages to rival the Florentine Renaissance.
 It even became the birthplace of the Baroque, with genius artists like Bernini and Borromini.

 We will explore the city of Rome digitally, enjoying its remarkable architecture, art and museums, such as the Pantheon, the forums of Caesar and Augustus, the Capitoline museum, the accomplishments of Michelangelo on Saint Peter’s Basilica and the many beautiful early churches like the Santa Prassede.
 During classes, topics to be treated are the Roman Republic and Empire, ancient religion - including the birth of Christianity - and the confusing Middle Ages that were characterized by political and religious strive.
 After treating the Renaissance and Baroque period, we will even briefly glimpse ahead to Mussolini’s Rome.

 NB: Wish to combine this course with a course in the Netherlands?
 This course is part of the track 'Founding Europe: From Antiquity to the 19th Century'.
 You can even extend this with a course in collaboration with the Freie Universität Berlin, in our track 'The Making of Europe'.

 At the end of this course, students will be able to: